cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 If there's ever a Legends season, the King himself has to be on the cast.
 Undisputibly the best to ever play the game, Tony has shown countless times that he will do whatever it takes to win.

 The great thing about Tony is that he's also one of the biggest characters to ever play the game.
-He's made the spy shack, spy bunker and spy nest, found multiple idols and is fluent in llama, who knows what else he has left in his arsenel.
+He's made the spy shack, spy bunker and spy nest, found multiple idols and is fluent in Llama, who knows what else he has left in his bag of tricks.

 ## Benjamin "Coach" Wade